 Dutch National Ballet

-I am a Dutch choreographer, born in Amsterdam.
-My roots are (if known) in Friesland, Suriname and the US.
-At the age of 7 I started attending ballet classes at dance school Iris Ray.
-From my 9th I was trained as a professional dancer at the theater school in Amsterdam.
-Then I was hired by the Dutch National Ballet (HNB).
-For HNB I danced for 13 years.
-Here I worked with choreographers such as Rudi van Dantzig, Rev. Schayk, Hans van Manen, William Forsythe and Redha.
-I also danced with George Balanchine in work, Martha Graham, Frederick Ashton and many other choreographers.
-After ending my career as a professional ballet dancer I studied Art and Cultural Management at the Erasmus University in Rotterdam.
-From my work in the Works of HNB and the CAO committee Dance (FNV-GERM) I had become interested in organizational management of arts and culture institutions.
-But ultimately the artistic side attracted me more.
-At age 14, I was the first on a club dance floor.
-Here I came into contact with various urban dance styles, which I developed a great passion.
+Monique Duurvoort is a Dutch choreographer, born in Amsterdam, with roots in Friesland, Suriname, and the US.
+At the age of seven, Duurvoort started attending ballet classes at the dance school Iris Ray.
+From nine years old, she was trained as a professional dancer at the theater school in Amsterdam and was then hired by the Dutch National Ballet (HNB), where Duurvoort danced for 13 years.
+She worked with choreographers such as Rudi van Dantzig, Toer van Schayk, Hans van Manen, William Forsythe, and Redha.
+She also danced works by George Balanchine, Martha Graham, Frederick Ashton, and many others.
+After ending her career as a professional ballet dancer, Duurvoort studied Art and Cultural Management at the Erasmus University in Rotterdam.
+From her work with HNB and the CAO Committee (FNV-GERM), she became interested in the organizational management of arts and culture institutions.
+But ultimately the artistic side attracted Duurvoort more.
+At age 14 on a club dance floor, she came into contact with various urban dance styles, which developed into a great passion.

-Since 2010, I produce my work in my own foundation Monique Duurvoort Dance (MDDance).
+Since 2010, she has produced work with her own foundation Monique Duurvoort Dance (MDDance).

 Little segment from (W)EDGE Zakharef in Motion 2011 – Monique Duurvoort & Gregory Shaggy Albertzoon